One Feature Framework: How to Sell Your SaaS Product During The Demo

-For example, many SaaS sales reps were interested in our product demoing capabilities, while sales ops professionals wanted to hear more about easy scheduling, and the customer success managers wanted to improve how they onboard Account Executives.
+For example, many SaaS inside sales reps were interested in our product demoing capabilities, while sales ops professionals wanted to hear more about easy meeting scheduling, and the customer success managers wanted to improve how they onboard Account Executives.

 We have several types of prospects, each with completely unique pain points to solve.
 A one-size-fits-all demo would certainly not be effective.
 But why limit the demo to only one feature?